dechamps/videojitter/README.md

 In particular you'd want to check that the test signal is actually present - it should be visually obvious from the waveform where the test signal begins and ends.
+Note, though, that some instruments can produce very weak signals, which may require you to zoom in vertically.
+You may be able to increase the strength of the signal by making the display brighter or bringing the instrument closer (but not so close as to get videojitter confused about the warmup/cooldown patterns).
+Increasing the gain of the instrument may or may not improve things, depending on whether background noise gets amplified as well.

 In this example the test signal starts at around 25 seconds into the recording and ends 60 seconds later:

 <img src="img/audacity-signal.png">